Starter kit

 Once it arrives.

-Plug both dongles in, install the EE Gateway app from the Umbrel community store, and paste your credentials.
+Plug the dongle in, install the EE Gateway app from the Umbrel App Store, and paste your credentials.
 The full walkthrough lives in the docs.

 Read the install guide → Start your gateway →